jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

 - **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
 - **Enterprise Security Architecture**: methods to ensure security is aligned with org goals and objectives to protect critical components (people, process, and technology)
 - **Factoring attack**: in terms of the test, only the RSA algorithm uses factoring as the hard math problem; so if you see factoring attack, think RSA
-- **Fog computing**: advanced computational architecture often used as an element in IIoT; fog computing relies on sensors, IoT devices, or edge computing devices to collect data, then transfers it back to a central location for processing (centralizing processing and intelligence)
 - **Frequency analysis**: form of cryptanalysis that uses frequency of occurrence of letters, words or symbols in the ciphertext as a way of reducing the search space
-- **Hybrid encryption system**: a method that combines the speed and efficiency of symmetric-key cryptography with the secure key exchange capabilities of asymmetric (public-key) cryptography; all practical implementations of public-key cryptography today use this hybrid approach
+- **Hybrid encryption system**: a method that combines the speed and efficiency of symmetric-key cryptography with the secure key exchange capabilities of asymmetric (public-key) cryptography; most practical implementations of public-key cryptography today use this hybrid approach
 - **International Data Encryption Algorithm (IDEA)**: IDEA is a form of symmetric key block cipher encryption that uses a 128-bit key and operates on 64-bit blocks; it encrypts a 64-bit block of plaintext into a 64-bit block of ciphertext, and the input plaintext block is divided into four sub-blocks of 16 bits each
 - **Initialization Vector (IV)**: a random string of bits (aka a nonce) that is XORed with a message, reducing predictability and repeatability; size of the IV varies by algorithm but normally is the same length as the block size of the cipher (or as large as the encryption key); IV is the cryptographic version of a random number
 - **Key**: the input that controls the operation of the cryptographic algorithm, determining the behavior of the algorithm and permits the reliable encryption and decryption of the message